Tackling the security risk posed by ‘shadow IT’

 That said, there will be cases where the company’s technology resources simply cannot provide the required service.
 And sometimes, in-house IT staff may be perceived as part of the problem and users may not co-operate.
 In this case, external service providers may be of some use in helping to identify shadow IT practice.
 Firms which elect to outsource IT support may well have some success by working with their specialist Managed Service Provider (MSP).

 The ability to control network access to websites offering services which may be classed as shadow IT is another approach.
 The business network firewall provides the capability to block specified websites.
 However, this cannot prevent data being copied off onto phones, tablets, pen drives, etc. and uploaded to cloud services over 3/4G or from network connections in other locations.

-What is required is a completely secure network that is able to prevent data leaking out through insider activity.
+What is required is a completely secure network that is able to prevent data from leaking out through insider activity.
 Conventional, on-premise IT systems are difficult to completely secure.
 It may seem somewhat counter-intuitive, but the best way to defeat the security threat posed by online shadow IT is to look to the cloud!

-Hosted Desktop and private cloud solutions provide the centralised control and monitoring to secure the business network and prevent the uncontrolled transfer of business data in to the cloud.
-Network activity, internet access and file transfer; file access and copying can all be controlled, enabling the firm to obtain certainty, knowing what data is where and who has access to it.
+Hosted Desktop and private cloud solutions provide the centralised control and monitoring to secure the business network and prevent the uncontrolled transfer of business data into the cloud.
+Network activity, internet access, and file transfer; file access and copying can all be controlled, enabling the firm to obtain certainty, knowing what data is where and who has access to it.

 Tackle shadow IT with HTL Support Managed Services